General Info – summary

 Flowers

-The yellow scented Flowers are zygomorphic (irregular flower with the corolla divisible into 2 equal halves in one plane only).
-Individual flowers are bisexual and occur ether at branch ends or are axillary.
+The yellow scented Flowers are zygomorphic (irregular flower with the corolla divisible into 2 equal halves in one plane only – making them bilaterally symmetrical).
+Flower buds have a distinct protruding apex (photo 768).
+Individual flowers are bisexual and occur ether at branch ends or are in axillary clusters.
 Each inflorescence is a many flowered Cyme (a broad, more or less flat-topped, determinate flower cluster, with central flowers opening first – photo 768).
 Each flower is up to 1,5cm long and rest on a short Pedicel (stalk of a single flower – photo 118).
 Small pairs of bracts are present.
-The hairy Calyx is long and bell shaped with 5 non-overlapping lobes that are as long as the tube.
+The hairy Calyx is long and bell shaped with 5 non-overlapping pointed lobes that are as long as the tube.
 The posterior ones are a little longer (photo 763).
-The 2-lipped Corolla is distinctly hairy (photo 768).
+The 2-lipped Corolla is also distinctly hairy (photo 768).
 The upper lip is curved and slightly 3-lobed.
 The lower lip is partially 2-lobed and inflated forming a pouch.
 Some distinctive red marking are visible in the throat (photo 768).
 Stamens are didynamous (having 4 stamens disposed in 2 pairs of 2 different lengths – photo 766 – partly dissected).
 The anterior pair is basally twisted to bring the Anthers to face the front of the flower – above the posterior pair.
-The 2 theca (pollen sacs) are initially divergent but merge at maturity.
+The 2 theca (each contain 2 microsporangia – pollen sacs) and produce pollen grains.
 The fifth stamen is a rudimentary staminode (sterile stamen).
 Stamens do not extend beyond the mouth of the petals (photo 766).
-The superior, 2-chambered Ovary containing many Ovules, is covered with densely matted woolly hairs.
-The long, slender Style is persistent and ends in a simple Stigma within the flower (photo 768).
-(Nov-May but occasionally develop beyond this).
-Flowers secrete oil to attract pollinators.
+The superior, 2-chambered Ovary containing many Ovules and is covered with densely matted woolly hairs.
+The long slender Style is persistent and ends in a simple Stigma within the flower (photo 768).
+The flower secrets oil for pollinators.
+(Nov-May but occasionally beyond this).

 Fruit

 The initially green, ovoid Fruit matures into a woody Capsule (a dry fruit resulting from the maturing of a compound ovary which usually opens at maturity by one or more lines of dehiscence).
-Here the dehiscence line is between the carpels, which are initially surrounded by the persistent Calyx (photo 122).
-The capsule is up to 8mm long and splits into 2 valves to release the papery, spindle-shaped Seeds.
+In this plant dehiscence of the dry fruit is triggered by maturing of a compound ovary which usually opens at maturity by one or more lines of dehiscence.
+This occurs longitudinally along a septum i.e. a partition or wall between 2 tissues or cavities, in the ovary).
+Here the dehiscence line is between the carpels, (carpel – female reproductive organ with an ovary, ovule(s) stigma and usually a style).
+In this plant carpels are initially surrounded by the persistent Calyx (photo 122).
+The capsule is up to 8mm long and splits into 2 valves to release the numerous papery, spindle-shaped Seeds.
 The Testa (seed coat) is reticulate (net-like).
 (Mar-Jul).

 Distribution & Ecology

 This plant can be found in the Eastern Cape – from East London to KwaZulu-Natal.
 It is also found in Swaziland and possibly Mozambique.
-It is thus endemic (Endemism is the ecological state of a species being unique to a defined geographic location) in southern Africa.
+It is thus Endemic (Endemism is the ecological state of a species being unique to a defined geographic location) in southern Africa.
 Plants often grow reasonably close to the coast but may occur up to an altitude of 1 200m.
-These plants occur in forests and forest margins, in dry, rocky hillsides (e.g. sandstone) and along streams.
-They flourish in both full sun or semi shade.
-They are common near Weenen (45km east of Estcourt in KwaZulu-Natal).
+They occur in forests and evergreen forest margins, in dry, rocky hillsides (e.g. sandstone) and along streams.
+They flourish in both full sun or semi shade are are common near Weenen (45km east of Estcourt in KwaZulu-Natal).
 They grow on the banks of the Bushman river (a tributary of the Tugela River).
 Established plants are resistant to termites and changing weather conditions.

 Ethnobotany

-This plant has a non-invasive root system and can easily be grown from seeds seeds and truncheons.
+This plant has a non-invasive Root system and can easily be grown from seeds or truncheons (stem cutting from a selected plant – used to produce genetically identical new plants).
+It responds well to pruning.
 Plant dry seeds in spring.
 Plants may be frost sensitive – especially when young.
 In gardens the plant may reach 5m high and is an impressive addition to a garden.
-The plant responds well to pruning.
 The hard Wood is termite resistant but may warp and split.
-Local people use it for making spoons.
-They are worth growing in a low frost environment.
+Local people use it for making household implements like spoons.
+They are worth growing in a pot or low frost environment area.

 References